In the following article, there will be a discussion to decide which one is better – Yamaha p45 vs p71.

-You can can find the p45 in most retailers while it is not so hard to search for a p45 piano in any physical stores.
+You can find the p45 in most retailers while it is not so hard to search for a p45 piano in any physical store.
 And of course, you can make a purchase online, even in Amazon.

 Despite this inconvenience, the p71 gets a unique perk in which it is about 20% cheaper than the p45.